Otto Kleinschmidt: Life and career

-Kleinschmidt was born as the son of the factory overseer Adolph Kleinschmidt and his wife Elise (maiden name Dreydorf) in Geinsheim (Kornsand) on the Rhine.
+Kleinschmidt was the son of a potato processing factory overseer Adolph Kleinschmidt and his wife Elise (maiden name Dreydorff) in Geinsheim (Kornsand) on the Rhine.
 The house of the family was located miles from anywhere in between unspoiled countryside.
 Otto Kleinschmidt was already as a young boy highly interested in nature and the world of the birds.
+At the age of eight he prepared his first taxidermied specimens.
 Besides that it was kind of a family tradition to research and collect.
-Already at the age of 8 Otto prepared his first taxidermied birds.
+He studied in Oppenheim, and from 1885 at Mainz.
+He then studied theology at Marburg and Berlin while also attending a few zoology lectures.
+He was involved in the rediscovery and rescue of Christian Ludwig Brehm's bird collections (nearly 10,000 specimens) in 1895-97.
+He was ordained as a Protestant pastor in 1899 at Marburg.
+During this period he worked on the bird collections held by Hans von Berlepsch near Witzenhausen.
+In 1927 he became a parish priest at Wittenberg.
+In 1926 he was inducted into the Leopoldina Academy.
+He began a popular science series called the new Brehm library writing a volume on the hummingbirds and editing a few others until his death.